Becoming a Member

 Held a few times per year, taking a membership class is the first step toward church membership.
 Even if you have not yet decided on membership, come anyway!
 It is an easy way to learn the basics of the Christian faith and what Bible Center is all about.

-What is Membership Night
+What is a Membership Class